| Iqaluit

 public school, nursing station, community centre and fire hall.
 The Hudson's Bay Co. store

-Thousands of years ago, when Iqaluit, like the rest
+and warehouse were also built nearby.
+History Thousands of years ago, when Iqaluit, like the rest

 of the Arctic, was still uncharted wilderness, the ancient explorers of the Dorset and